 Comparative cognition: Examining cognitive abilities across a range of domestic species (i.e., dogs, cats, horses, mules) to find out how they perceive the world and solve problems.
 Understanding animal cognition as an important aspect of everyday welfare.

-- Samantha Reeves – “Effects of subliminal priming on mood and cognition” – Awarded 2015.
+- (Completed) Samantha Reeves – “Effects of subliminal priming on mood and cognition” – Awarded 2015.

-- Tammy Dempster – “Exploring the methodology of alpha neurofeedback” – Awarded 2012.
+- (Completed) Tammy Dempster – “Exploring the methodology of alpha neurofeedback” – Awarded 2012.